Every event or occasion calls for good food. And although the majority of people like good food, not everyone has the talent to cook the same.

 A business plan is helpful for a catering business because along with great cooking skills, great management skills are an integral part of a successful catering business.

-A business plan can help you conduct your daily business activities without chaos, have good finances, help you in finding your desired customers, and in making your unique business idea a marketable one.
+A business plan can help you conduct your daily business activities without chaos, have good finances, help you find your desired customers, and make your unique business idea a marketable one.

 Make a list of items you can serve